Balance of Power

 and Russia prior to 1895.
 A pragmatist above all else, he was

-known for his practice of realpolitik, or politics
+known for his practice of realpolitik,

 of Ethiopia and a skillful politician; realized that his country

 could only defeat the European imperialists by playing them off